IndieCade Festival 2016:

 If you require language translation assistance for your submission, please send your request to: translation(at)indiecade(dot)com

 IndieCade is a small, independently-run organization which relies on submission fees to maintain and administer our jurying process.
-However, we do provide full and reduced fee scholarships to developers who would not otherwise be able to afford our submission fees.
+However, we do provide full and reduced submission fee assistance to developers who would not otherwise be able to afford our submission fees.
 Learn more about the program and how to apply on our IndieCade Scholarship page.

 The submission processing fees are applied directly to costs associated with the submission and reviewing process, including: